-The parties are of the opinion that the development of preventive health care services and worker safety measures are of the greatest importance for the labour market.
+The parties are of the opinion that the development of preventive healthcare services and worker safety measures are of the greatest importance for the labour market.
 The positive development of services in this field is important so as to benefit employees and companies.
-The parties will appoint a discussion committee which is to reach an agreement on more detailed arrangements relating to the notification of illness to company physicians / service company in the sphere of health and safety at work.
-The discussion committee shall at least discuss the following issues:
+The parties will appoint a discussion committee which is to reach an agreement on more detailed arrangements

-- The conditions to be met by company physicians / service companies. - The procedure regarding employee notifications to service companies in the sphere of health and safety at work as regards absences due to illness and accidents in the event the employer wishes to adopt such arrangement, provided that such notification generally replaces the submission of medical certificates.

-- Non-disclosure obligations and procedures in the handling of personally identifiable information that the company physician / service company obtains by means of their activities.
+- The conditions to be met by company physicians / service companies. - The procedure regarding employee notifications to service companies in the sphere of health and safety at work as regards absences due to illness and accidents in the event the employer wishes to adopt such arrangement, provided that such notification generally replaces the submission of medical certificates. - Non-disclosure obligations and procedures in the handling of personally identifiable information that the company physician / service company obtains by means of their activities.
 This applies to the collection, treatment, storage and deletion of such information. - The manner in which the activities of company physicians / service companies may be of benefit to work in the interests of occupational safety and health in companies.
 In its work, the discussion committee will collaborate with the Data Protection Authority (Persónuvernd), the Medical Director of Health, the Administration of Occupational Safety and Health in Iceland and other interested parties.